Jefferson Lerma: 2020–21 season

-2021–22 season and promotion to the Premier League
+2021–22 season: Promotion to the Premier League

 On 28 August 2021, Lerma started his first game of the season in a goal less draw away at Hull City.
-Lerma would be a fundamental component for Bournemouth's team dynamic during their 15 game unbeaten run.
+Lerma would be a fundamental component for Bournemouth's team dynamic during their 15-game unbeaten run.
 On 21 November, Lerma made his first assist of the season, providing team-mate Solanke's 14th of the season during Bournemouth's 3–2 away defeat against Derby County.
 On 27 November, Lerma received a straight red card during Bournemouth's 2–2 draw against Coventry City.
 He missed out on three league games as a result.
 He suffered his second red card of the season during his side's 3–1 win against Birmingham City.
 Consequently, Lerma was suspended for four league matches.
 On 12 March, Lerma made his return from suspension against Derby County, with his team winning 2–0.
 Lerma effectively partnered up with Solanke once more on 15 March, when he provided an assist to help Solanke net his 22nd goal of the season.
 The following match-day, Lerma netted his first goal of the season in a 3–0 away victory against Huddersfield Town.
 On 18 April, Lerma once again provided an assist for Solanke, this time against Coventry which ended in a 0–3 away win.
 Following Bournemouth's impressive season, the team managed to secure a second-place league finish and were therefore promoted back to the Premier League after two seasons.

-2022–23 season
+2022–23 season: Final season and departure

 On 6 August 2022, Lerma scored Bournemouth's first goal of the season during Premier League opening match-day as his team went on to defeat Aston Villa 2–0.
 Consequently, Lerma's goal became the fastest scored by a newly promoted side at one minute and 56 seconds.
 On October 15, Lerma scored his second goal of the season in a 2–2 draw at Fulham.
 He scored his third Premier League goal of the season on 25 February 2023, Bournemouth's sole goal in a 1–4 home defeat to Manchester City.
+On 30 April, he scored two goals in four first half minutes of a 4–1 home win against Leeds United.
+On 31 May, it was announced that Lerma would leave Bournemouth after five years at the club.

+Crystal Palace

+On 8 June 2023, fellow Premier League side Crystal Palace announced they had agreed personal terms with Lerma, and that he would join the club from 1 July.
+He made his debut for the club on 12 August, a 1–0 away win over Sheffield United.

+On 17 May 2025, Lerma played in the 2025 FA Cup final, coming on as a substitute for Marc Guehi in the second half, where Lerma won the FA Cup as Crystal Palace beat Manchester City 1–0 for Crystal Palace's first major trophy.